dektronics/printalyzer-uvdensitometer/enclosure/enclosure.md

 These files are in the `models_2d` subdirectory.

-* `stage-plate-rings.dxf` - Components that make up the stage plate outer ring and transmission LED diffuser.
-Cut from a matte white acrylic material that is 3mm thick.
+* `stage-plate-ring.dxf` - The stage plate outer ring.
+Cut from a white acrylic material that is 1.5mm thick.
 * `filter-stack-upper-ring.dxf` - Alternative version of the filter stack upper ring model from above, to be used if laser cutting from a stock material.
-Must use a clean, opaque, and flexible material that is 3mm thick.
+Must use a clean, opaque, and flexible material that is 1.5mm thick.
 * `sensor-board-cover.dxf` - Alternative version of the sensor board cover from above.
 Must be cut from a material that is opaque to visible and infrared light and that is approximately 1mm thick.
 If thicker, then the